Battle of Helena: Battle

 Price's attack had been delayed.
 Advancing his men through ravines and over hills, Price decided that his artillery would have to be left behind, although picked men from his batteries were to accompany the infantry to man the Union pieces that the attack expected to capture.
 Obstructions on the line of approach also disorganized Price's ranks.
 Price's advance was led by the 9th Missouri Sharpshooter Battalion, who sighted the Union positions on Graveyard Hill.
 Despite dawn beginning to be visible in the sky, Price misunderstood Holmes' order to attack at daylight and held back his troops, until Holmes came over to explain his orders.
 Meanwhile, Fagan's men attacked the second Union line of works.
 The 43rd Indiana Infantry Regiment had been facing Fagan's Confederates, and was reinforced by parts of the 33rd Iowa Infantry Regiment and the 35th Missouri Infantry Regiment, under orders from Salomon.
 Because Price had not yet attacked, Fagan's men came under fire from both Battery D and Battery C. Fagan's Confederates broke through the second Union line, then a third and fourth, but then halted at about 7:00 am, their attack spent.
 They were now in front of Battery D.

-Marmaduke has his own problems in his sector on the line.
-Joseph Bledsoe's Missouri Battery was brought up to provide artillery support, and two of its guns opened on the Union positions.
+Marmaduke had his own problems in his sector on the line.
+Bledsoe's Missouri Battery was brought up to provide artillery support, and two of its guns opened on the Union positions.
 Marmaduke followed up the bombardment with an attack against Battery A, but fog that had concealed the advance dissipated and the attack was repulsed by the 29th Iowa, who mounted a counterattack.
 His dismounted cavalrymen were pushed back by the 29th Iowa and part of the 36th Iowa Infantry Regiment, and his flank was threatened by the 5th Kansas Cavalry Regiment and the 1st Indiana Cavalry Regiment, which were commanded by Powell Clayton.
 The two Union cavalry regiments were holding a position behind a levee.
 Bledsoe's two guns were driven off, but neither side could defeat the other.
 Walker's men had encountered the felled trees across their path of advance, and though he threw forward a skirmish line, most of his men remained back at the barricades.
 Walker's men spent the rest of the morning primarily skirmishing with Clayton's cavalry and firing at long range.
 Without Clayton's men first being driven from behind the levee, Rightor's Hill could not be taken.